To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Watch this quick three-minute video from former President Obama as he explains how the growth of digital networks has increased the need to invest in online security and the steps you can take to protect yourself from online threats.

 Hackers are working hard behind the scenes to steal your identity for their personal gain via identity theft.
 Learn more about ID theft, how it happens and how you can stay out of harm’s way in our all-encompassing identity theft guide.
-Remember, being secure doesn’t stop with just you and your loved ones.
-Tell a friend, co-worker or family member how they can stay safe and share some of these internet security tips and tricks to help spread the word.
+We also shared some tips with PennyMac’s blog on how to protect your smart home devices.